Black valedictorian forced to share honor with white student, lawsuit says

 The new school, slated to host its first classes in the fall, will be called Cleveland Central High School.

 Before the settlement, the school district had fought the 1965 lawsuit for years.
-Speaking to CNN last year, Jacks explained the school district had responded to federal demands by establishing neighborhood schools and allowing which students to pick which school they wanted to attend.
+Speaking to CNN last year, Jacks explained the school district had responded to federal demands by establishing neighborhood schools and allowing students to pick which school they wanted to attend.

 Many black students and graduates said they opted to attend East Side, and they had no qualms about it.
 The school has a reputation for athletics and grand homecoming celebrations.
 Many youngsters' parents and extended families went to East Side.
 To them, it was about tradition.